• Skip to primary navigation

 For instance, federal laws are supposed to ensure that children, including those with disabilities, have access to a free and appropriate education.

-There are also state laws and agencies that protect the disabled, ensure access, and advocate for those who are being denied opportunities or experiencing discrimination.
+State laws and agencies also protect people with disabilities, ensure access, and advocate for those who are denied opportunities or experience discrimination.

-Your Ohio-based lawyer will understand which laws, federal or state, and which agencies help fight a battle to ensure your child gets the right educational services and other opportunities.
+Your Ohio-based lawyer will understand which federal or state laws and which agencies help fight a battle to ensure your child gets the right educational services and other opportunities.

 Ohio cerebral palsy lawyers are always hard at work trying to win justice for those who became disabled because of medical malpractice.